sandeepKumarOmnist/GitflowcheatsheetHindi/README.md

 # GitflowcheatsheetHindi
-This is the git flow cheat sheet in hindi
+This is the git flow cheat sheet in hindijlk